jbrucker/SoftwareProcess/midterm-questions.md

 #### 5. In RUP, what is the goal of business modeling?
 At what phase should business modeling be substantially performed?

 The goals of business modeling are

-a) to understand the business structure and dynamics
+* to understand the business structure and dynamics
-b) ensure that customers, end users, and developers have a common understanding of the organization
+* ensure that customers, end users, and developers have a common understanding of the organization
-c) to derive system requirements to support the organization (where the software will be used)
+* to derive system requirements to support the organization (where the software will be used)

 Ref: Kruchten, The Rational Unified Process: An Introduction, 3E, Figure 3-5.
 Nine Core Disciplines